-1. Introduction
+1 Introduction

-Since its implementation in 60's [1], the cosmic rays detection through radio transients has made some significant progress from a theoretical and experimental point of view.
-Thanks to some technological advances, more particulary in electronics, this detection mode was relauched in 2002 by experiments such as CODALEMA [2] in France, and LOPES [3] in Germany.
-The purpose of this detection method is to characterize the EAS radio signal in order to deduce the primary cosmic ray properties (energy, nature and direction).
+Since its implementation in 60's Jelley et al. (1965), the cosmic rays detection through radio transients has made some significant progress from a theoretical and experimental point of view.
+Thanks to some technological advances, more particularly in electronics, this detection mode was relauched in 2002 by experiments such as CODALEMA Ardouin et al. (2005) in France, and LOPES Falcke et al. (2005) in Germany.
+The purpose of this detection method is to characterize the EAS radio signals in order to deduce the primary cosmic ray properties (energy, nature and direction).
 The first recorded data with CODALEMA experiment has revealed a north-south asymmetry in the arrival directions of the radio detected cosmic rays.
-Indeed, the charged particles of the shower are deflected by the Lorentz force and the intensity of this effect depends on the angle between the shower direction and the geomagnetic field [4].
-A systematic shift between the shower core using separately data coming from scintillator and antenna arrays has been also observed [5].
+Indeed, the charged particles of the shower are deflected by the Lorentz force and the intensity of this effect depends on the angle between the shower direction and the geomagnetic field Ardouin et al. (2009).
+A systematic shift between the shower core using separately data coming from scintillator and antenna arrays has been also observed Marin (2011).
 This effect is associated with a charge-excess contribution in the shower radio emission.